extratone/bilge/redirection.md

 - [**/birthday**](https://davidblue.wtf/birthday), Redirects to the Drywall birthday joke video.
 - [**/davodtime**](https://davidblue.wtf/davodtime), Redirects to a wee description page for my personal standard time reference format, DavodTime.
 - [**/film**](https://davidblue.wtf/film), Redirects to "David Blue on Film and Cinema."
+- [**/doubletap**](https://davidblue.wtf/doubletap), Redirects to the Pod.Link page for Accessible Media's *DoubleTap Canada*, which has very quickly become my favorite tech podcast by a long way, if you were wondering.
 - [**/drafts/keys**](https://davidblue.wtf/drafts/keys), Redirects to a list of my Drafts keyboard shortcuts on WTF.
 - [**/discord**](https://davidblue.wtf/discord), Redirects to the Extratone Discord channel.
 - [**/distributed**](https://davidblue.wtf/distributed), Redirects to my shared iCloud Drive folder.